camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

    <td id="page-size"><code>pageSize</code></td>
    <td>
       <p>
-        When you define a number higher or equal to 1, pagination is enabled, and results are loaded page par page.
-This means that the query sent to LDAP Server expects support for the LDAPv3 Control for paged results as defined in <a href="http://www.ietf.org/rfc/rfc2696.txt">RFC 2696</a>.<br>
+        When you define a number higher or equal to 1, pagination is enabled, and results are loaded page per page.
+Therefore, the query sent to the LDAP Server expects support for the LDAPv3 Control for paged results as defined in <a href="http://www.ietf.org/rfc/rfc2696.txt">RFC 2696</a>.<br>
         <em>Default:</em> <code>null</code> (no pagination)
       </p>
       <p>
         <strong>Note:</strong>
         <ul>
-          <li>By default, some LDAP Server implementations refuse to serve an unbounded number of results in one response, which means configuring this property is mandatory to circumvent the limit of results.</li>
+          <li>By default, some LDAP Server implementations refuse to serve an unbounded number of results in one response.
+Therefore, configuring this property is mandatory to circumvent the limit of results.</li>
           <li>This parameter does not affect the UI or the number of results returned via Java or REST API since it uses an auto-pagination approach.</li>
         </ul>
       </p>